MinaFoundation/PGT_LeaderBot/README.md

 * **date:** Date in "YYYY-MM" format.
 * **time:** Time in "HH-MM" format.
 * **spreadsheet_id:** (Optional) ID of the Google Sheet.
 If not provided, the last created or updated sheet will be used.
-If not created or updated before, it will post leader bot but will not update any sheet.
+If not created or updated before, it will post leaderboard but will not update any sheet.

 #### **`/leaderboard-stop-auto-post`**